getmoin/schedubot-usvisa/docs/dev_docs.md

    - Increase random delays
    - Reduce check frequency

-2. **401 Unauthorized:** Session expired
+2. **401 Unauthorized:** Session expired (V2.1 handles this automatically!)
+   - Extension will detect 401 and auto-refresh page after 3 seconds
+   - You'll see: "🔄 401 Unauthorized detected - Refreshing page to renew session..."
-   - Log out and log back in
+   - Just log back in after page refreshes and click Start again
-   - Check cookies are enabled
+   - No more infinite retry loops!

 3. **500 Server Error:** Website issues
    - Wait and try again
    - Check if website is under maintenance
+   - Extension will retry automatically (up to 3 times)

 ---